-She took a leap of faith, quit her job, enrolled in graduate school, and made the commitment to build her own coaching business and career in endurance sports.
+She took a leap of faith by stepping down from her newspaper gig, enrolling in graduate school, and making the commitment to build her own coaching/consultation business and career in endurance sports and holistic health.
 She studied at Cal State Fullerton, earning her Master’s Degree in Kinesiology (emphasis exercise physiology and strength and conditioning), as well as earning other relevant certifications along the way.

-Meanwhile, she continued to race triathlon as a top amateur, with some great successes along the way and nearly 100 race finishes in less than 8 years.
-She’d usually finish on the podium (top 3) or go top-10 in her division, and a couple times qualified and raced the 70.3 World Championships—her favorite race distance.
+Meanwhile, she continued to race triathlon as a top amateur, with some great successes along the way, and nearly 100 race finishes in less than 8 years.
+She’d usually finish on the podium (top 3) or go top-10 in her division, and a couple times qualified for and raced the 70.3 World Championships—her favorite race distance.
 In 2011 she did her first full Ironman in Canada, and while an amazing experience, training for and executing 140.6 miles of swim/bike/run was taxing and took away from her business goals so she focused more on half-iron distance in order to have the time and energy to develop her coaching practice.
-She maintained side jobs she had including freelance writing, fitness modeling, personal training and hosting the Endurance Planet podcast, and working at the Ironman World Championships in Kona, Hawaii for many years.
+She maintained side jobs she had including freelance sports writing, fitness modeling, personal training, hosting the Endurance Planet podcast, and working at the Ironman World Championships in Kona, Hawaii for many years.

-Eventually red flags were starting to surface.
+Eventually, however, red flags were starting to surface.
 Subtle at first, but then undeniable.
-Her health was suffering greatly as a result of the huge training stress and the relatively intense lifestyle of an entrepreneur.
-She still had some of her best performances to date into 2013, including her first overall triathlon win (in the female field) and a PR/podium at her “home race” Oceanside 70.3.
+Her health was suffering greatly as a result of the huge training stress and the relatively intense lifestyle of a young female entrepreneur.
+She still had some of her best performances to date into 2013, including her first overall triathlon win (in the female field) and a PR/podium at her “home race” Ironman Oceanside 70.3.
 Then it all came crashing down.
 Performances started tanking, mood and irritability getting worse, and gut health and hormones completely wrecked.
 In this, was a nearly decade-long battle with amenorrhea as well as disordered eating (the after-effects of an eating disorder she developed back in undergrad at a young age of 18).
-However, she was still committed to race her second Ironman (Tahoe) and the 70.3 World Championships that year.
+However, she was still committed to race her second Ironman (Tahoe) and the 70.3 World Championships later that year in fall 2013.

-Those races didn’t end magically and the writing was on the wall.
+Those late ’13 races didn’t end magically and the writing was on the wall.
 Things had to change.
-Even though she was incredibly fit, she was also incredibly unhealthy—the fit but unhealthy syndrome is a common issue in endurance athletes and at the time she didn’t fully understand this phenomenon, but she dedicated herself to research and education to understand more and heal herself holistically.
-She made health her new No. 1 priority, and through a great network of experts she had built she along the way, she began the road to recovery and healing in late 2013.
+Even though she was incredibly fit, she was also unhealthy—the fit but unhealthy syndrome is a common issue in endurance athletes and at the time she didn’t fully understand this phenomenon, but she dedicated herself to research and education to understand more and heal herself holistically.
+She made health her new No. 1 priority, and through a great network of experts she had built she along the way, she began the road to recovery and healing.
 Within weeks her period returned, and that was just the beginning.

 She didn’t quit sport cold turkey, and still was racing a little, but fixing her health was the top priority.
 She had no doubt that the functional health model would be the ticket to success because this approach uncovers and heals underlying issues rather than just treat symptoms.
 She built a team of practitioners and did testing for her hormones, adrenals, GI/gut, blood chemistry, and more.
 She started researching everything possible to learn how to rebuild health the smart and safe way—this became the next chapter of her ongoing education.
 She regained regular menstruation and her gut issues began to heal with intense protocols and dedication.
 Her energy and mood were so much better.
-She was sleeping like a baby for at least 8 hours every night for the first time in ages.
-All the while, she didn’t give up exercise nor training, but in this new norm things like tempo runs were replaced with bikram yoga, and stand-up paddling replaced performance-focused ocean swims.
+She was sleeping like a baby for at least 8 hours every night for the first time in ages (after years of insomnia).
+All the while, she didn’t give up exercise nor training, but in this new norm things like tempo runs were replaced with bikram yoga, and meditative stand-up paddling on the ocean replaced performance-focused ocean swims.

-In May 2015, using the MAF Method, she ran a 3:30 marathon (her first open marathon) and qualified for Boston—while maintaining great health and no setbacks!
+In May 2015, using the MAF Method, she ran a 3:30 marathon (her first open marathon) and qualified for the coveted Boston Marathon—while maintaining great health, regular menstruation and no setbacks!

 But a year later she learned she was not out of the woods just yet.
-She was yet again busy training for Boston and planning her wedding, and seemingly overnight she felt the onset of unusual symptoms, which she addressed immediately and confirmed to be early onset of an autoimmune condition.
-Once again, back to the drawing board to heal using the functional model.
-By implementing the AIP diet, supplement protocols and making huge lifestyle adjustments she was able to get rid of all of her symptoms within 2.5 months, putting the autoimmune condition into remission and it never resurfaced; no easy feat.
+She was yet again busy training for Boston and planning her wedding, and seemingly overnight she felt the onset of unusual symptoms, which she addressed immediately and confirmed to be early onset of a potential autoimmune condition.
+Once again, back to the drawing board to heal using the functional model—going all in.
+By implementing the AIP diet, supplement protocols, proper stress management and more lifestyle adjustments she was able to get rid of all of her symptoms within 3 months, putting the autoimmune condition into remission and to this day it has never resurfaced; no easy feat.

-During that phase she still was able to toe the line and run Boston in 2016, but did so with a different attitude—one of making wellness a priority not the finishing time.
+During that phase she still was able train, toe the line and run Boston in 2016, but did so with a different attitude—one of making wellness a priority not the finishing time.
 She ran easy (health first!) and enjoyed every step, soaking in the unique experience.
 The marathon was a success!